 - There are hyperacute T-waves in V2-6 (most marked in V2 and V3) with loss of R wave height.

-- The rhythm is sinus with 1st degree AV block.
+- Normal sinus rhythm with 1st degree AV block

 A ECG of the same patient taken around 40-50 minutes later: